“Thousands of BC stratas used the deferral provision to avoid the cost — often to the detriment of future buyers.”

 What Changed

-British Columbia’s Strata Property Amendment Act eliminated the annual vote that previously allowed strata corporations to defer obtaining a depreciation report.
-Starting July 1, 2024, all BC strata corporations with 5 or more strata lots are required to have a current depreciation report, renewed every five years.
+British Columbia's Strata Property Amendment Act eliminated the annual vote that previously allowed strata corporations to defer obtaining a depreciation report.
+Starting July 1, 2024 (with a phased Metro Vancouver deadline of July 1, 2026), all BC strata corporations with 5 or more strata lots are required to have a current depreciation report, renewed every five years.

 What Is a Depreciation Report?

-A depreciation report is a professional assessment of a strata corporation’s common property, common assets, and limited common property.
+A depreciation report (also called a reserve fund study) is a professional assessment of a strata corporation's common property, common assets, and limited common property.
 It projects the expected remaining life, current condition, and repair or replacement cost of major components — roofs, elevators, plumbing, parkade, windows, and more — typically over a 30-year horizon.

 Metro Vancouver Deadline: July 1, 2026